 This section contains a discussion of our liquidity and capital resources, including a discussion of our cash position, sources and uses of cash, access to credit facilities and other financing sources, historical financing activities, cash needs, capital expenditures and outstanding debt.
-The discussion of our cash position, our access to credit facilities and other financing sources and cash needs gives effect to the issuance of the 5.875% convertible senior notes and the senior floating rate notes in November and December 2004, respectively, and the use of those proceeds, as discussed in the "Unaudited Pro Forma Consolidated Financial Statements".
+The discussion of our cash position, our access to credit facilities and other financing sources and cash needs gives effect to the issuance of the 5.875% convertible senior notes offered for resale by this prospectus and the senior floating rate notes issued by our indirect subsidiaries in November and December 2004, respectively, and the use of those proceeds, as discussed in the "Unaudited Pro Forma Consolidated Financial Statements."